alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 > Information always grows.

-To start with: the information needed to fully describe a system always grows.
+Or more precisely: the information needed to fully describe a system always grows.
 As a system evolves we need more and more information to describe it.
 Therefore information behaves exactly like entropy, and both in fact they are equivalent.